NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tumble Behind (Swashbuckler).md

 Your tumbling puts your foes on the back foot.
-When you [[Actions/Tumble Through|Tumble Through]] successfully, the foe you Tumbled Through is [[Conditions/Off-Guard|Off-Guard]] against the next attack you make before the end of your turn.
+When you [[Actions/Tumble Through|Tumble Through]] successfully, the foe you Tumbled Through is [[Off-Guard|Off-Guard]] against the next attack you make before the end of your turn.

 *Source: Pathfinder Player Core 2*
 *ORC*